Methicillin-resistant Staphylococcus aureus: Central nervous system

 MRSA can infect the central nervous system and form brain abscess, subdural empyema, and spinal epidural abscess.
 Excision and drainage can be done along with antibiotic treatment.
 Septic thrombosis of cavernous or dural venous sinus can sometimes be a complication.

 Other infections

 Treatment is not standardized for other instances of MRSA infection in a wide range of tissues.
 Treatment varies for MRSA infections related to: subperiosteal abscesses, necrotizing pneumonia, cellulitis, pyomyositis, necrotizing fasciitis, mediastinitis, myocardial, perinephric, hepatic, and splenic abscesses, septic thrombophlebitis, and severe ocular infections, including endophthalmitis.
 Pets can be reservoirs and pass on MRSA to people.
-In some cases, the infection can be symptomatic and the pet can develop a MRSA infection.
+In some cases, the infection can be symptomatic, and the pet can develop an MRSA infection.
 Health departments recommend that the pet be taken to the veterinarian if MRSA infections keep occurring in the people who have contact with the pet.

 Epidemiology

 Worldwide, an estimated 2 billion people carry some form of S. aureus; of these, up to 53 million (2.7% of carriers) are thought to carry MRSA.
 S. aureus was identified as one of the six leading pathogens for deaths associated with resistance in 2019 and 100,000 deaths caused by MRSA were attributable to antimicrobial resistance.